dariperee/dariperee/README.md

 Hello!
 My name is Darío Pérez 👩🏾‍💻

 I am a Full Stack Developer.
-I tend to use HTML, TailwindCSS, React-Redux, Node.js, Sequelize, among other technologies.
+I tend to use HTML, TailwindCSS, React-Redux, Node.js, Express, PostreSQL, Sequelize, among other technologies.

 I Experience in web page development, also team-working, using Scrum technologies and optimizing development processes.